bleaktwig/yuadrem-wiki/docs/world/wildlands.md

 #### Drejek
 Westernmost of Yuadrem is the thick, dark, and moist jungle of Drejek.
-This region is the birthplace of the Gannag civilization, which spawned the naenks and tsaneks<!-- TODO.
+This region is the birthplace of the Gannag civilization, which spawned the barkskins<!-- TODO.
 Link. -->.
 While born before The Schism<!-- TODO.
 Link. -->, it is unknown if the nation survived The Penance, since no contact has been made since.

 #### Qul Archipelago